hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 +---------+--------+
 ```

-T﻿his indicates the database restore using the volume snapshot succeeds and MySQL database data is back!
+T﻿his indicates the database restore using the volume snapshot succeeded and the MySQL database data is back!

 ### Summary

 I﻿n this blog post, I described persistent volumes, volume snapshots, and the CSI driver for K8s.
-Using HPE CSI driver for K8s, I demonstrated how to create a volume snapshot of a MySQL database and how to restore database using the created volume snapshot in the cluster.
+Using HPE CSI driver for K8s, I demonstrated how to create a volume snapshot of a MySQL database and how to restore a database using the created volume snapshot in the cluster.
 The volume snapshot capability can be easily integrated with third-party tools like [Kasten K10 by Veeam](https://www.veeam.com/products/cloud/kubernetes-data-protection.html) as an automatic backup and recovery solution.
 It can significantly simplify the process and enhance the robustness of data management in a K8s cluster.
 Feel free to take a look at my blog post [How to backup and restore stateful app using Kasten 10](https://developer.hpe.com/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise/).

 Please keep coming back to the [HPE Developer blog]( https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise.